-Our GCSE course allows students to study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
-They will also have the opportunity to study specialist technical principles in greater depth.
+Our GCSE course allows students to learn about materials including traditional, smart and modern materials.
+Designing and making principles, including a broad range of design processes, materials processing techniques and computer aided design and manufacture.
+They will also have the opportunity to study timbers in greater depth as our chosen specialist technical principle.

-GCSE Design and Technology builds on and develops the knowledge and skills learnt in Key Stage 3 and also provides the ideal grounding to WJEC Eduqas A Level Product Design.
-This course can lead to careers in product design, industrial design, desktop publishing, film and television production design, architecture or engineering.
+GCSE Design and Technology provides an ideal grounding for studying AQA A Level Product Design.
+This course can also lead to careers and apprentices in product design, industrial design, desktop publishing, film and television production design, architecture, engineering, and many more academic and creative fields.

 In Year 10 we will complete several mini projects focusing on resistant materials, engineering and graphic design working through an iterative design process and allowing students to design and develop independently.
-Each project will build on the skills and knowledge developed throughout Key Stage 3.
 This learning will underpin a student's final coursework project (the Non-Exam Assessment or NEA) which is started just before the end of Year 10, and preparation for the written examination (Unit 1) in the second year.